mzanoni/Balto/README.md

 > Install-Package Balto

-Run this command from the NuGet Package Manager Console
+Run this command from the NuGet Package Manager Console to install the NuGet package.

 ### Using Balto